cseanburns/peer_review_geography/README.md

 https://www.cia.gov/library/publications/the-world-factbook/fields/2098.html,
 accessed on May 31, 2016

-## I gathered this data because I thought it might help elucidate any
-## geographical findings, but given the distribution of scores (very negatively
-## skewed), it's been difficult to make sense of it.
-Not sure yet, then, if we'll
-## use it.

 **Human Development index scores**

 - Caymen Islands is not listed, since it is a British Territory, we use the